MariaWaleskaOliver/MariaWaleskaOliver-mariaoliveira.github.io/index.md

 # Computer Programmer

-Programming involves logical reasoning, curiosity, creativity and, above all, the desire to solve problems in the best possible way, with the aim of simplifying and/or improving a variety of tasks in our daily lives.
-During this first semester we had the pleasure of developing new projects using HTML, CSS, Java Script, C# and UX.
-In which I have the pleasure of exhibiting in this portfolio.
+Programming involves logical reasoning, curiosity, creativity, and, above all, the desire to solve problems in the best possible way, to simplify and/or improve a variety of tasks in our daily lives.
+During this first semester, we had the pleasure of developing new projects using HTML, CSS, JavaScript, C# and UX.
+Which I have the pleasure of exhibiting in this portfolio.

 ## HTML and CSS

 ### BEAUTÉ
-I made a static website for a jewelry called Beuté using html and css.
-That was one of my most inportant and pleasurable assigments to me.Please check it out!
+I made a static website for jewelry called Beuté using HTML and CSS.
+That was one of my most important and pleasurable assignments to me.
+Please check it out!
 [MyWebSitejewelry](https://mariawaleskaoliver.github.io/MariaWaleskaOliver-BEAUT--/home.html)

 ### Awesomeflorists

-I made a static website for a flower shop for as an activict.Please check it out!
+I made a static website for a flower shop as an exercise.
+Please check it out!
 [MyWebSiteAwesomeflorists](https://mariawaleskaoliver.github.io/Awesomeflorists/index.html)

 ## Java Script

-I made a dynamic website to collect some data from the user and mad\ke some calculations using JavaScript.
+I made a dynamic website to collect some data from the user and make some calculations using JavaScript.
 Please check it out!
 [MyWebSite3](https://mariawaleskaoliver.github.io/java3/)

+I made a form to colect the user date using JavaScript Please check it out!
+[MyWebSiteAwesomeForm](https://mariawaleskaoliver.github.io/java2/)

 ## UX
-In my first semester I developed a Mystery game prototype developed using Just In mind app.
+In my first semester, I developed a Mystery game prototype using the JustInMind app.

 ![net1](https://user-images.githubusercontent.com/102097554/159825579-52af75a8-d46f-4aed-b834-08ff03020428.png)

-I also I had the opportunity to work in a group and develop some:
+I also had the opportunity to work in a group and develop some:

 - Personas
 - Uses Cases
 - Entities
 - Portotypes

-That was one of the prototypes I made with my gourp for a website.
+That was one of the prototypes I made with my group for a website.

 ![APRESENTATION PROT](https://user-images.githubusercontent.com/102097554/159919189-66d648bb-d5f6-479d-8eb9-6bef0205114f.png)

 ## C#